Aidar5/nattoeng/docs/source/book/15_module_re/compile.rst

     In [78]: match.group()
     Out[78]: '100    a1b2.ac10.7000    DYNAMIC     Gi0/1'

-In this case, the initial search position shall be indicated:
+In this case, the initial search position should be indicated:

 .. code:: python